0422 428 584

 Multiple ListingsCreating several Google Business Profiles for one actual business location.Listings can be removed or penalised.

-Content that doesn’t meet the needs of local users can also trigger a penalty.
-Google wants to see what it calls E-E-A-T, which stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
+Content that doesn’t meet local user intent can also trigger a penalty.
+Google wants to see E-E-A-T signals (Experience, Expertise, Authoritativeness, Trustworthiness).
+Thin or unhelpful content signals the opposite.

-• Building low-quality links from Private Blog Networks (PBNs) with city-specific anchor text.
+• Building low-quality links from Private Blog Networks (PBNs) with city-specific anchor text

-• Paying for links from unrelated local business directories.
+• Paying for links from unrelated local business directories

-• Using automated link schemes that create artificial links from irrelevant local websites.
+• Using automated link schemes that create artificial links from irrelevant local websites

 Effects of Penalties on Rankings, Traffic, and Visibility